The following are answers for some of the most often asked financial aid questions.

 Can I work on campus?

+All students are eligible to work an on-campus job even if Federal Work Study is not listed on their package.
 Federal Work Study is a need-based fund awarded to the student.
 Not all students are eligible for this program.
 The Office of Student Financial Aid will determine eligibility.
 If Federal Work Study is indicated on a student’s financial aid award, the amount listed is the MAXIMUM amount the student may EARN working on-campus or in off-campus community service jobs sponsored by the University.
-Monthly earnings (minimum wage rate) go directly to the student and can be used as payment toward the student account or used as spending money while at school.
+Monthly earnings go directly to the student and can be used as payment toward the student account or used as spending money while at school.

 What if I'm selected for verification?

 If you are selected for verification, we are required to collect documentation to confirm the information on your FAFSA.
-This will include a few verification forms that will be mailed to the student’s home address and your tax information.
+This will include a verification form and your tax information.
 If you are a dependent student, you will also need to provide your parent’s tax information.

 What happens if my financial situation changes?